TiagoMA90/RockPaperScissors/README.md

 Conected to the hands are numbers 1, 2, 3 that correspond to the assigned hands, attributed to comLogs, by strict equality.
 Inside this function, are the functions rockComDisplay, paperComDisplay and scissorsComDisplay.
 This function makes use of the methods:
-Math.floor to round down the integer, and reject decimals.
+Math.ceil to round up the integer, and reject decimals.
 Math.random to raffle the random numbers, times the .length (or in this case, *3)

 - resultsByHand()